 If you want to experience the physicality of rugby firsthand then I suggest you arrive in Trinidad, Cuba, by bus.
 The cackle, scrum and maul of casa owners waiting for the bus was extraordinary and possibly the most amusing incident of backpacking in Cuba.
 It was a hectic start to what was a peaceful part of the country.

-I travelled to Trinidad from the Cienfuegos and Bay of Pigs area on my tour of Cuba.
+I travelled to Trinidad from Cienfuegos on my tour of Cuba.

 CENTRAL TRINIDAD: WHAT TO SEE